neel1996/langline/README.md

     </p>
 </p>

-Node library for getting information about a programming languages
+Node library for getting information about programming languages by supplying the following options,

+- Name of the language
+- File extension of the language (E.g: js, py)
+- Fully qualified file name with the extension
+- The actual file which holds the code

 The programming language dataset is adapted from github linguist language list